 This discussion will profile disc prolapse at L4/L5 and provide a comprehensive clinical picture of this highly usual disc abnormality.

-The L4/L5 intervertebral level separates the L4 vertebra from the L5.
+The L4/L5 intervertebral level separates the L4 vertebra from the L5 spinal bone.
 Typically this is the last disc fully present in the normal lumbar spine, prior to the lumbosacral junction, which is marked by the L5/S1 disc, also known as the lumbosacral disc.

 L4/L5 endures considerable disc deterioration as a normal part of its lifespan and degenerative disc disease at this level is normal, generally asymptomatic and virtually universal.

 In a herniated L4/L5, the disc has bulged or ruptured and is most commonly blamed for enacting symptoms through the process of foraminal stenosis, which is also called a pinched nerve.
 However, it is also possible that a herniated disc at this level can be blamed for causing spinal stenosis pain by impinging on the multiple nerves composing the cauda equina, since the actual spinal cord does not exist in the low lumbar region.